 Since the membrane and the seams sealed waterproof in the high-temperature process can quickly become damaged, the following care instructions should be followed.

-Dos and Don'ts for Washing in the Washing Machine
+Dos and Don'ts for Laundry in the Washing Machine

 Please note:

-- The washing machine is preferable to hand washing because the detergent is distributed better.
+- The washing machine is preferable to hand washing because the detergent is distributed more evenly.

-- Close zippers and snap buttons, tie cords; turn jacket and pants inside out.
+- Zip up zippers and snap buttons, tie cords; turn jacket and pants inside out.

-- Use special detergent for breathable functional clothing.
-It should be specifically intended for functional clothing coated with polyurethane (PU).
+- Use special detergent for breathable sailing clothing.
+It should be specifically designed for functional clothing coated with polyurethane (PU).
 A cost-effective and efficient alternative is gall soap.
 It does not harm the membrane, is environmentally friendly, and biodegradable.

-- Load the washing machine with only 50 percent of the specified amount.
+- Load the washing machine with only 50 percent of the recommended amount.

-- After the actual wash cycle, an additional wash cycle is advisable to remove detergent residues.
+- After the main wash cycle, an additional wash cycle is useful to remove detergent residues.

-- Please follow the care instructions on the label.
+- Follow the care instructions on the label.

 Don'ts

-- Wringing or Spinning: The sailing clothing should not be heavily creased, as this can damage the membrane.
+- Wringing or Spinning: Sailing clothing should not be heavily creased, as this can damage the membrane.

-- Take to dry cleaning: The detergents used in dry cleaning are too aggressive and damage the membrane of functional clothing.
+- Take to dry cleaning: The detergents used in dry cleaning are too harsh and can damage the membrane of functional clothing.

 - Use conventional stain removers: Only stain removers suitable for functional clothing should be used.

 Note!
 Oils, lubricants, and paints may potentially bond with the synthetic fiber.
-Therefore, they might not be removable.
+As a result, they might not be removable.
 The clothing should not come into contact with solvents under any circumstances.
 These attack the synthetic fibers and the coating.

 After washing, the sailing clothing should be air-dried.
 It must be protected from direct sunlight during this process.

-Sailing jackets and sailing pants should not be put in the dryer and must not be ironed.
+Sailing jackets and pants should not be put in the dryer and must not be ironed.

-To ensure the longevity of functional clothing, it is advisable to refresh the impregnation from time to time.
-Whether a renewal is necessary can be quickly and easily tested: If water no longer beads off, the clothing needs to be impregnated.
+To ensure the longevity of functional clothing, it's a good idea to refresh the waterproofing from time to time.
+You can quickly and easily test if it's time for a renewal: if water no longer beads off, the clothing needs to be waterproofed.

 There are two options for this:

-- Wash-In Imprägnierer: This product is particularly suitable for high-quality and breathable functional clothing.
+- Wash-In Impregnator: This product is especially suitable for high-quality and breathable functional clothing.
 It is simply used in the washing machine.

-- Imprägnierspray: This impregnation is sprayed onto dry clothing.
+- Waterproofing Spray: This waterproofing is sprayed onto dry clothing.

-Both are available in specialist stores.
+Both are available in specialty stores.
 When purchasing, make sure that the waterproofing agents are free of silicones.
-As a rule, good sailing clothing is waterproof even without impregnation.
-However, moisture can "accumulate" on the surface, creating a feeling of dampness/wetness.
+Generally, good sailing clothing is waterproof even without impregnation.
+However, moisture can "settle" on the surface, creating a feeling of dampness/wetness.
 Impregnation prevents this and also offers protection against dirt and stains.

-If small holes or tears are noticed when checking the sailing jacket and pants, there's no need to buy new ones right away.
-With the right material, these can be quickly and easily repaired.
-Tape and glue are available for this purpose in specialist stores.
+If you notice small holes or tears in your sailing jacket and pants during a check, there's no need to rush out and buy new ones.
+With the right materials, you can quickly and easily repair them.
+You can find tape and glue for this at specialty stores.

 Alternatively, tape like the Multi-Solution Tape is suitable for the repair.
-The material around the tear should be cleaned before the tape is applied to the hole from both inside and outside.
-About 1.5 cm of adhesive surface should remain on each side.
+To do this, the material around the tear should be cleaned before the tape is applied to the hole from both the inside and outside.
+About 1.5cm of adhesive surface should remain on each side.
 Rounded corners ensure that the tape lasts longer.

-- Before storing, it is important to clean, dry, and air out the sailing clothing well to avoid mold and mildew stains.
+- Before storing, it's important to clean, dry, and air out the sailing clothing well to prevent mold and mildew stains.

-- The jackets and pants should not be creased or pressed: Too strong creases and folds could damage the membrane and thus impair functionality.
+- The jackets and pants should not be creased or pressed: Too many creases and folds could damage the membrane and thus impair functionality.

 - Store the clothing in a garment bag that allows air circulation.